NOVA-Team/docs/docs/Mod Development/Getting Started.md

 # Mod Loading
-A mod class is the main loading class of a mod.
-It is annotated with @NovaMod annotation.

-A mod class may implement the interface Loadable.
-Once implemented, it can override the default methods "preInit", "init" and "postInit" which will be called at that sequence when the game is initialized.
-Most content in NOVA must be registered during the preInit phase.
+All mods have a main class that implements `Loadable` and is annotated with `@NovaMod`.
+The `@NovaMod` annotation tells NOVA that this is a mod class that needs to be loaded.
+Any class which implements `Loadable` has three methods, `preInit()`, `init()`, and `postInit()`.
+These methods are automatically called during the appropriated loading phases.
+Most of the content in NOVA must be registered during the preInit phase.

 ```java
 @NovaMod(id = NovaBlock.id, name = "Nova Example Block", version = "0.0.1", novaVersion = "0.0.1")